TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 Author: Tim Butler
 Avatar: tim-butler

-This is the fourth installment in a multi-part series geared toward getting started with Django Rest Framework (DRF) and AngularJS.
+This is the fifth installment in a multi-part series geared toward getting started with Django Rest Framework (DRF) and AngularJS.
 The goal of this series is to create an extensive, RESTful web application that uses DRF as a backend DB/API service and AngularJS as a frontend service connecting to the API.

 __Read Previous Posts:__